Reasearching with my collaborator Jon Longclaw

 Synopsis: One objection to Juan Comesaña's account of epistemic justification claims it is committed to saying that certain reflective agents are required to form a doublethink attitude toward their future evidence.
 I argue that standard forms of fallibilist foundationalism have a similar commitment.

 Synopsis: Some philosophers think evidence can be unspecific.
-If so, then an alleged counterexamples to causal decision theory fail.
+If so, then some alleged counterexamples to causal decision theory fail.
 This shows that theories of evidence and decision can be intertwined.

 Synopsis: A reasons-responsive account of moral responsibility implies that non-human animals can be praiseworthy.
 This implication should be accepted.